Queensland Motorcycle Riders' Guide

 Riding at night is considerably more dangerous for motorcyclists.
 Take extra care when riding at night and apply safety measures, such as:

-- ensuring you can be seen.
-Check your lights and wear reflective or fluorescent clothing
+- Ensure you can be seen—check that your lights and indicators are working properly, and wear reflective or fluorescent clothing.

 indicates required fields